 Admittedly it’s a wet, dreich day, and natural daylight hasn’t been in abundance anyway.
 Plus, the camera is strapped to the trunk of a Leylandii tree and I’m wondering whether the branches are casting shade over the camera’s sensor, despite the main capture area being relatively open.

 After 11:21 the camera flips to daylight and suddenly there is colour.

 No real surprises in the captures.
 Grey squirrels, magpies and crows.
 And it’s given me some ideas about the capture area.
 I think I’ll put it on that Katsura tree tonight (the one with the dangling yellow cable) and point it to the big tree stump.

 This felt rather special.
 Out for an evening meander around the garden in the muggy dusk warmth.
 Then a familiar churring.
 Very close.
 Surely not.
 Surely I’ve not got a Long-tailed tit roost.
-That would be rather lovely.
+That would be brill.

 For a few days I had a motion-sensitive webcam on the blue tit nestbox.
 It was a neat set-up but the usual problems of false-postives were too much of a headache to solve.
 Apart from dappled sunlight shadows being sensed as motion the tree itself would sway gently in the wind, as can be seen in the video clip below.

 While fast-forwarding through chunks of nothing-happeningness I stumbled across this rather grim segment.
 I’m assuming that it’s a parent bird clearing out a dead chick.
 One of its own.
 It did occur to me it might be predation by another adult blue-tit but I’m not sure if Blue Tits do that.

 Here’s a still taken at the time the adult takes out the dead chick.
 That was Saturday (three days ago).
 I’ve not noticed much, if any activity since then so perhaps it’s a failed nest.